All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Safety Considerations

 BPC-157 and GLP-1 medications are metabolized through different pathways with no known pharmacokinetic interaction.
 Both affect the GI system through different mechanisms (motility vs. mucosal integrity), and the addition of BPC-157 has generally been associated with improved rather than worsened GI tolerance.
 BPC-157's angiogenic properties require caution in patients with active malignancies.
 All standard GLP-1 contraindications (MTC history, MEN2, pancreatitis, pregnancy) remain in effect.
-Pharmaceutical-grade sourcing from licensed compounding pharmacies is essential for BPC-157 safety.
+Pharmaceutical-grade sourcing from licensed compounding pharmacies is important for BPC-157 safety.

 General Protocol Notes